setaman/vue-ellipse-progress-docs/docs/guide/installation.md

 version of the library which is a default version starting with `v2.2.0` tag.
 Vue 2 users have
 to use <Badge type="tip" text="1.x" vertical="middle" /> version that is now considered as legacy.
+The docs for the legacy version can be found in [v1-legacy](https://github.com/setaman/vue-ellipse-progress/tree/v1-legacy?tab=readme-ov-file) branch.
 :::

 ## Package Manager